wernerb/hashiconf-hardening/slides.md

 **Non-scored**, but CIS also recommends **disabling IPV6**

 !SLIDE
-Again.. we are reducing the **potential attack surface**
+Again.. remember we are reducing the **potential attack surface**

 !SLIDE
-# How do we implement the guides?
+How do we implement the guides?

 !SLIDE
 #Compliance as a Service?